 If blood vessel or nerve injuries are associated with the elbow dislocation, additional surgery may be needed to repair the blood vessels and nerves as well as repair bone and ligament injuries.
 Physical therapy is often necessary to minimize stiffness.
 The goal of recovery is to protect the healing elbow while also trying to limit scar tissue and stiffness.
 However, some loss of range of motion is to be expected.

 If an elbow remains stiff after it has healed, further surgery may be necessary to remove scar tissue, extra bone growth, and obstacles to movement.
 This surgery, which may occur months after the injury, can successfully improve motion to stiff elbows, though usually not to a normal range.

 Over time, there is an increased risk for arthritis in the elbow joint if:

 - The alignment of the bones is not good

 - The elbow does not move and rotate normally, or

 Research on the Horizon

-Treatment of people with complex dislocations still have some type of permanent disability at the elbow.
-Treatment is evolving to improve results for these people.
+Treatment of people with complex dislocations can be challenging, and patients may have some type of permanent disability at the elbow.
+Treatment advances are helping to improve results for these people.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.